murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

  done
 ```

 > Explanations of this code:  for each filename in the folder samples that ends with .fq.gz, extract only the prefix of that filenamme: samples/PREFIX.fq.gz with the basename function. int the filename we are currently working with using echo.
-Use the bwa + samtools mapping explained above, using the base name to output a file `prefix.bam`.
+Use the bwa + samtools mapping explained above, using the base name to output a file `PREFIX.bam`.
 {: .callout}

 Well done, we only have `ref_map.pl` to run now.